Zong massacre: Massacre

 On 27 or 28 November, the crew sighted Jamaica at a distance of 27 nmi but misidentified it as the French colony of Saint-Domingue on the island of Hispaniola.
 Zong continued on its westward course, leaving Jamaica behind.
 This mistake was recognised only after the ship was 300 mi leeward of the island.
 Overcrowding, malnutrition, accidents and disease had already killed several mariners and approximately 62 Africans.
-James Kelsall later claimed that there was only four days' water remaining on the ship when the navigational error was discovered and Jamaica was still 10 to 13 sailing days away.
+Kelsall later claimed that there was only four days' water remaining on the ship when the navigational error was discovered and Jamaica was still 10 to 13 sailing days away.

-If the enslaved people died onshore, the Liverpool ship-owners would have had no redress from their insurers.
+If the slaves died onshore, the Liverpool ship-owners would have had no redress from their insurers.
 Similarly, if they died a "natural death" (as the contemporary term put it) at sea, then insurance could not be claimed.
 If some enslaved people were thrown overboard to save the rest of the "cargo" or the ship, then a claim could be made under "general average".
 (This principle holds that a captain who jettisons part of his cargo to save the rest can claim for the loss from his insurers.)
 The ship's insurance covered the loss of slaves at £30 per person.

-On 29 November, the crew assembled to consider the proposal that some of the enslaved people should be thrown overboard.
-James Kelsall later claimed that he had disagreed with the plan at first but it was soon unanimously agreed.
+On 29 November, the crew assembled to consider the proposal that some of the slaves should be thrown overboard.
+Kelsall later claimed that he had disagreed with the plan at first but it was soon unanimously agreed upon.
 On 29 November, 54 women and children were thrown through cabin windows into the sea.
 On 1 December, 42 male slaves were thrown overboard and 36 more followed in the next few days.
 Another 10, in a display of defiance at the inhumanity of the slavers, chose to commit suicide by jumping into the sea.
 Having heard the shrieks of the victims as they were thrown into the water, one of the captives requested that the remaining Africans be denied all food and drink rather than being thrown into the sea; the crew ignored this request.
 In total, 142 Africans were killed by the time the ship reached Jamaica.
 The account of the King's Bench trial reports that one slave managed to climb back onto the ship after being thrown into the water.

 The crew claimed that the Africans had been jettisoned because the ship did not have enough water to keep them all alive for the rest of the voyage.
 This claim was later disputed, as the ship had 420 impgal of water left when it finally arrived in Jamaica on 22 December.
-An affidavit later made by Kelsall stated that on 1 December, when 42 enslaved people were killed, it rained heavily for more than a day, allowing six casks of water (sufficient for 11 days) to be collected.
+An affidavit later made by Kelsall stated that on 1 December, when 42 slaves were killed, it rained heavily for more than a day, allowing six casks of water (sufficient for 11 days) to be collected.